Graduate Certificate in Spiritual Direction

 Request an application form by emailing email@example.com.

-Applications for the January 2015 cohort will be mailed on
+Application period for the January 2017 cohort will start March

 review process is complete.